Parvo in Dogs and Puppies

-Whether you are breeding dogs or rescuing them, Parvovirus is always talked about because of the impact of the virus on our puppies’ health.
-If they contract the disease, it can be weeks before the puppy has recovered enough to move to a new home.
+Whether you are breeding dogs or rescuing them, Parvovirus is a hot topic because of the virus's impact on our puppies’ health.
+If puppies contract the disease, it can be weeks before they have recovered enough to move to a new home.
 Parvo causes more dollar loss than any other disease in kennels and rescues.

 Parvovirus enteritis starts abruptly with anorexia and depression.
-It quickly progresses to vomiting and then diarrhea, if they do not die before that point.
+It quickly progresses to vomiting and then diarrhea, if puppies have not died before this point.
 If a puppy is vomiting hard, it will often have little diarrhea until later in the course of the disease.
 Any dog with depression and GI signs should be considered to have Parvo, until it is proven to be something else.
 Delay in treatment results in death.

 In 2006, Oklahoma State diagnosed Parvovirus 2c in the United States.
-The 2c strain is very aggressive, leaving puppies so extremely sick that they often don't want to raise their head, or just die quickly with few signs.
+The 2c strain is very aggressive, leaving puppies so extremely sick that they don't even want to raise their head.
+These puppies might die quickly with few signs.
 As one breeder put it, the puppies have the “want to die” look that reminds you of the original Parvo.
-2C Parvo is very quick incubation with exposure to clinical signs as quick as 3-4 days.
+2c Parvo has a very quick incubation period, and dogs could show clinical signs as quickly as 3-4 days.

-The original Parvo crossed from cat Panleukopenia (a Parvo virus) and affected the gut of dogs.
-We had Parvo in dogs that caused little issues so this new diarrhea Parvo was named Parvo 2, affecting only dogs.
-The newer strains of Parvo, including 2A & B, reproduced in wildlife and cats, but still preferred canines.
-2c Parvo will readily go back and forth to wildlife and cats where it reproduces and spreads.
+The original Parvo crossed from feline Panleukopenia (a Parvovirus) and affected the gut of dogs.
+We had Parvo in dogs that caused little issues so this new "diarrhea Parvo" was named Parvo 2, affecting only dogs.
+The newer strains of Parvo, including 2a & 2b, reproduced in wildlife and cats, but still preferred canines.
+2c Parvo will readily go back and forth to wildlife and cats, where it reproduces and spreads.
 That gives the new strains a competitive advantage and keeps the wild virus in the environment.

 You can’t avoid Parvo in the kennel.
-You can keep the immunity higher than the wild virus and avoid seeing the disease!
-You do that with vaccine timing and keeping the wild virus low with disinfection.
+However, you can keep the immunity higher than the wild virus and avoid seeing the disease.
+You can do this with vaccine timing and keeping the wild virus low with disinfection.
 Your goal is protection from puppy loss.

 - Evaluate the Parvo vaccine and disinfection protocol you are using and decide if you are positioned to prevent all Parvo strains.

-- Rescue and humane kennels should strive to get Parvo and distemper in the dog before they breathe the kennel air.
+- Rescue and humane kennels should strive to get Parvo and Distemper vaccines in the dog before they breathe the kennel air.
 Timing is that important!

-Disinfectant contact time to kill the virus is important – some are 20 minutes and not practical.
-Trifectant®, Virkon, and OXINE® work in seconds.
-Bleach should not be used around puppies, as it is one that was implicated in Fading Puppy Syndrome along with the Quaternary ammonia family of disinfectants (Roccal).
-Puppy’s skin is translucent and they absorb disinfectant quickly and can become toxic – they fade out.
+work in seconds.
+Bleach should not be used around puppies, as it is one that was implicated in Fading Puppy Syndrome, along with the quaternary ammonia family of disinfectants.
+Puppies' skin is translucent, so they absorb disinfectant quickly, and this can become toxic – they fade out.

-- Trifectant® or Virkon – same thing.
-They penetrate organic matter and get the virus.
+- Virkon® penetrates organic matter and gets the virus.
 This is the one often used to spray gravel runs once a week.

 - OXINE® is excellent as well and penetrates.
 You have to mix two products together and that is one extra step.
 OXINE is used in the food industry.
-Fog with OXINE in Pet shops targeting respiratory viruses. – Fogging is an excellent tool for managing a kennel cough outbreak!
+Fog with OXINE in pet shops is used to target respiratory viruses.
+Fogging is an excellent tool for managing a Kennel Cough outbreak!

 - Bleach is excellent, but you have to be an excellent cleaner as it will not penetrate.
-If you have smeared diarrhea or virus under smeared oil (Puppy food is high fat), Bleach will sterilize the surface but not the virus under it.
+If you have smeared diarrhea or the virus is under smeared oil (puppy food is high fat), bleach will sterilize the surface but not the virus under it.

-- Use Health Guard™ in the laundry to protect the washer, yet get the Parvo virus out of towels.
+- Use Health Guard™ in the laundry to protect the washer, but also get the Parvovirus out of towels.

-If they get Parvo, the puppy dehydrates quickly.
+If puppies get Parvo, they dehydrate quickly.
 They are very painful from cramping and because Parvo wipes out the lining of the gut, many bacteria are absorbed.
-White Blood Cell numbers are suppressed so they have little fight as well.
-The treatment is straight forward.
+White blood cell numbers are suppressed so they have little fight in them.
+The treatment is straightforward.

 - Fluids and lots of them.
-Use Saline and add 50 cc of 50% Dextrose to get a 5% Dextrose solution.
+We like Saline and add 50 cc of 50% Dextrose to get a 5% Dextrose solution.
 You will keep the glucose up and hydrate.
 Start with 5 ml/pound/twice a day and add any time you see diarrhea stool.
 Don’t forget to add the diarrhea loss on top of the 5 ml/lb – most forget this one.
-2 Tablespoons of diarrhea needs 30 cc of fluid to replace.
+2 tablespoons of diarrhea needs 30 cc of fluid to replace.

 - It is also possible to give fluids to a dehydrated pet via an enema into the colon.
-Saline is absorbed quickly via this route and often effective when no other way is possible.
+Saline is absorbed quickly via this route, and this is often effective when no other way is possible.
 The dehydrated neonates with no blood pressure need fluids quickly.
 Warm colonic fluids and then an IV catheter are often utilized.
 The warm rectal fluids bring the body temp up and the increased blood pressure makes catheter placement easier.
 Colonic fluids start warming and rehydrate before we get a central IV line in place.
 The improved blood pressure makes catheter placement easier and safer.
-Use the same dose as SQ and always warm fluids to a temp you would a milk replacer.
+Use the same dose as SQ and always warm fluids to the same temp as a milk replacer.
 Hold the tail down for a few minutes after removing the tube to avoid straining and repeat if needed.

-- Antibiotic to handle the absorbed bacteria and immune suppression.
+- Use antibiotics to handle the absorbed bacteria and immune suppression.
 Tylosin is preferred as it is effective and helps with the cramping.
-Don’t use Lincocin or Gentocin in babies that are dehydrated or you will damage the kidneys!
+Do not use Lincocin or Gentocin in babies that are dehydrated, or you will damage the kidneys!

 - Slow and stop the vomiting.
 Reglan is preferred here, but several other products are also effective.

-- Disinfect with Trifectant® or OXINE® – they penetrate cracks and kill the virus.
+- Disinfect with Virkon® or OXINE® – they penetrate cracks and kill the virus.
 Use Health Guard™ in laundry.

-- Every litter over 4 weeks and over 1 lb should be vaccinated immediately and booster given in two weeks.
+- Every litter over 4 weeks and over 1 lb should be vaccinated immediately and given a booster in two weeks.

 Re-evaluate every week and stay aggressive for 90 days.
-It takes 90 days to feel comfortable the Parvo is under control.
+It takes 90 days for us to feel comfortable that the Parvo is under control.

-Stay aggressive with your vaccine program!
-Keep wild virus numbers low, immunity high in your kennel, and never give Parvo a place to live!
+Stay aggressive with your vaccine program.
+Keep wild virus numbers low and immunity high in your kennel.
+Never give Parvo a place to live!